bbc/lrud-spatial/README.md

 `npm run server`.
 Then go to [http://localhost:3005](http://localhost:3005) and select a layout.

-> Remember to terminate this process before running the tests again!

 ## Contact

 [TVOpenSource@bbc.co.uk](mailto:TVOpenSource@bbc.co.uk) - we aim to respond to emails within a week.